Free delivery and quick, free installation

 6. Mount an Air Conditioning Unit

-Air conditioners are often overlooked as ventilation options because their main use is to cool a space.
-However, cooler air in the garage actually helps reduce dust and pollen in the air, and lowers humidity levels that would otherwise cause mold growth.
+Air conditioners are often overlooked as ventilation options because their primary use is to cool and keep indoor temperatures low.
+However, cooler air in the garage actually helps lower indoor humidity levels, reducing mold growth potential.

-• Provides air filtration
+• Provides air filtration (if using a forced-air system)

 • Gives off heat in cold weather